-Welcome to the website of the Clan Hay Society
+Welcome to the official website of Clan Hay

 Although Hay is now seen as a quintessentially Scottish name, its origins are in northern France, and branches of the family settled in England shortly after the Norman Conquest.
 The first Hays appeared in Scotland about the middle of the 12th century.
 This, combined with the Scottish diaspora of the 19th and early 20th centuries, means we have members in five continents, in places as diverse as France, Latvia, Australia, Norway and South Africa as well as at home in Scotland.